 Luckily there are a few things you can do:

 - Compress your images.
 Bloated images are the biggest culprit to slow loading websites.

 - Remove unused WordPress plugins.
 Removing plugins that are no longer in use can often make a dramatic difference to the speed of your website.

 - Cache often visited pages.
 Pre-loading, or caching, your website pages can save visitors many seconds when waiting for you page to load.

 Check your website has no page errors

-Use the Google Search Console to check the website for URL Errors and then get your web developer to fix them.
+No-one likes to come across a missing page especially Google.
+Use the Google Search Console to check the website for errors in the Coverage section, then get your web developer to fix them.